Avg. Base Salary (USD)

 - Write, prepare, and understand specifications.

-What Are Popular Skills for Construction Administrators?
+What is the highest pay for Construction Administrators?